-- the service type outlet who is sub-contracting another agency is responsible for providing relevant details about the sub contracted activity (e.g. in-home accommodation support provider sub contracting the provision of some in-home accommodation support to another agency, which may or may not be NDA-funded) - the service type outlet who is sub-contracting another agency should include an estimate of the staff hours sub contracted in this way with the staff hours allocation for their service type outlet (and the sub contractor see also data items 17e-f 'hours received' per service user, as similar rules apply to the calculation of hours received by service users.
+- the service type outlet who is sub-contracting another agency is responsible for providing relevant details about the sub contracted activity (e.g. in-home accommodation support provider sub contracting the provision of some in-home accommodation support to another agency, which may or may not be funded under the NDA) - the service type outlet who is sub-contracting another agency should include an estimate of the staff hours sub contracted in this way with the staff hours allocation for their service type outlet (and the sub contractor outlet should not include these hours in their service type outlet return, if they are also included in the DS NMDS) - see also data items 17e-f 'hours received' per service user, as similar rules apply to the calculation of hours received by service users. - Service provider organisation-hours worked (volunteer/unpaid staff), total NNNNN occurs